Last Updated on

 The Classic Heavy Bag

-The quintessential heavy bag that you will find in every Muay Thai gym around the world is the classic heavy bag.
+The quintessential heavy bag that you will find in every Muay Thai gym around the world is the classic heavy bag Download the temperature of the language.
 These bags are usually 4 feet in length and can weigh anywhere from 60-150 lbs depending on the fill of the bag.

 The fill of the heavy bag will determine the swing of the bag.
 If you kick a heavy bag that is filled with light materials, you will notice the bag swinging back and forth very rapidly.